Hanufu/verificar_signos/README.md

 # verificar_signos
-Verifica o signo do usuário e muda a interface, de acordo com a data de nascimento
+Verifica o signo do usuário e muda a interface, de acordo com a data de nascimento, e mostra a imagem do signo correspondente as informações do user.